 Although Willow Hill School supports a warm, casual environment, appropriate norms and boundaries of interaction are expected.
 Any sexual activity, including excessive public display of affection, is not allowed on school property, including school or other vehicles.
 Casual, friendly contact is understandable; however, physical intimacy is not appropriate in halls, classrooms or anywhere on school property.
 This expectation applies to conduct during any school-sponsored activity.

 Electronic Devices

-Electronic devices brought from home, such as tablets and/or laptops must be registered with the IT Coordinator and may be used in school with permission.
+Electronic devices brought from home, such as tablets and/or laptops must be registered with the IT Coordinator, the Director of Student Services, or their designee and may be used in school with permission.

 Cell Phones